 - Repeat this for three to four times.

-Here is a second way or method to perform Mandukasana in simplest way, here the steps are follows: –
+Here is a second way or method to perform Mandukasana in the simplest way, here the steps are the following: –

 - Sit in Vajrasana pose.

 - Place your right palm on your left palm; keep them on the navel.

 - Now press your stomach inwards.

 - Exhale and bend forward (same as method 1), and keep looking straight.

 - Hold your breath and position for some time.

 - Slowly inhale and come back to Starting Position.

 - Repeat this for 3 to 4 times.

 - Frog pose Increases the quantity of insulin so it is beneficial for curing diabetes.